15 Proven Ways to Create the Illusion of Depth in Art

 2. Size

-According to the rules of perspective, the farther an object is, the smaller it will look.
+According to the rules of perspective, the farther an object is, the smaller it looks.

-For that reason, when drawing similar objects in different sizes, one can conclude that smaller objects are farther away, thus create a sense of depth in the painting.
+For that reason, when you draw similar objects in different sizes, the observer can conclude that smaller objects are farther away, thus create a sense of depth.

 Example:

-Size can also be used to create a sense of space.
+In addition, you can use size to create a sense of space.

-Adding small objects to a defined space will make it look big:
+Adding a small object to a defined space, makes it look big:

-Adding big objects to the same space will make it look small:
+Adding a big object to the same space, makes it look small:

 A body concealing part of another body indicates that the body it is hiding is farther away.